15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Annual income under $53,446 (single) or $60,690 (married)

-Current PAAD or Lifeline enrollees must submit:
+Current PAAD or Lifeline enrollees submit:

-- Completed HAAAD application (English/Spanish available)
+- Completed HAAAD application (available in English or Spanish)

 - Hearing aid purchase receipt